alexrothenberg/motion-addressbook/README.md

 AddressBook.request_authorization do |granted|
   # this block is invoked sometime later
   if granted
+    Dispatch::Queue.main.sync do
       # do something now that the user has said "yes"
+      # This has to be done on the main thread.
+    end
   else
     # do something now that the user has said "no"
   end